AlibabaCloudDocs/cdn/intl.en-US/Pricing/Billing method/Billing of basic services.md

 ## Pay-by-bandwidth

 Description: You are charged based on daily peak bandwidth values.
 A bandwidth value is collected every 5 minutes.
 A total of 288 values are collected every day.
-The highest bandwidth value is the daily peak bandwidth value.
+The highest bandwidth value is used as the daily peak bandwidth value.

 Applicable scenarios: The network traffic is relatively flat and the daily bandwidth usage exceeds 30%.